Michigan Criminal Defense Pre-Charge and Investigation Lawyer

 How do I stop talking to the police?

-You simply decline to answer further questions by stating, “I refuse to answer any further questions.
+You decline to answer further questions by stating, “I refuse to answer any further questions.
 I invoke my right to remain silent.
 I request the presence of my attorney.”

 What is it called when police ask questions?